Mega Man Battle Network 3

-Story
+Plot

 The year is 200X.
-Doctor Wily has reformed the evil organization WWW and now seeks to release Alpha, an prototype version of the Internet that went berserk after becoming corrupted by bugs and was locked away before the current Internet was set up.
+Doctor Wily has returned to reformed the evil organization WWW (World Three) and now seeks to release Alpha, a prototype version of the Internet that went berserk after becoming corrupted by bugs and was locked away before the current Net was set up.
 To release it, Wily needs the passwords, referred to in-game as TetraCodes, to the firewalls Alpha is trapped behind, which are hidden in secret locations.

-A tournament called the N1 Grand Prix is being held, supposedly to determine who is the best NetBattler.
+Meanwhile, a tournament called the N1 Grand Prix is being held, supposedly to determine who is the world's best NetBattler.
 It is later revealed to be part of the plan for Wily to steal the TetraCodes, and the WWW attacks between rounds.

-Lan Hikari and his NetNavi, Mega Man, have to fight NetNavis sent by Wily and attempt to defend the TetraCodes from Wily, but he manages to retrieve them anyway with the help of Bass, and uses them to release Alpha.
-Lan and Megaman confront Wily immediately after he releases Alpha, and battles Bass.
-After Bass is defeated, Wily reveals he manipulated Sean Obihiro into forming Gospel and creating the Bass copies, Alpha then consumes both of them and proceeds to infect the whole of the Internet with its coding.
+Lan Hikari and his NetNavi, MegaMan.EXE, fight NetNavis sent by Wily to attempt to defend the TetraCodes from Wily.
+Still, he manages to retrieve them anyway with the help of Bass.EXE, and uses them to release Alpha.
+Lan and MegaMan confront Wily immediately after he releases Alpha, and battle Bass.
+After Bass is defeated, Wily reveals he manipulated Sean Obihiro into forming Gospel and creating the Bass copies as seen in the previous game's events.
+Alpha then consumes both of them and proceeds to infect the whole of the Net with its coding.

-Megaman battles Alpha, and is able to defeat it.
+MegaMan battles Alpha, and is able to defeat it.
 As Alpha begins to delete, the network in the area begins to crash as Alpha attempts to absorb everything to save itself.
-Unfortunately, this includes Megaman and Lan.
-In an attempt to allow Lan to escape, Megaman overloads, sacrificing his life to save Lan.
-Later, Lan's father manages to recover Megaman during a salvage operation of the affected network location, and is able to revive him.
+Unfortunately, this includes MegaMan and Lan.
+In an attempt to allow Lan to escape, MegaMan overloads, sacrificing his own life to save Lan.
+Later, Lan's father Doctor Yuichiro Hikari manages to find and recover MegaMan during a salvage operation of the affected network location, and is finally able to revive him.